Online Allocation and Pricing: Constant Regret via Bellman Inequalities: Concluding Remarks

 \section{Concluding Remarks}

 We developed a framework that provides rigorous support to the use of simple optimization problems as a basis for online re-solving algorithms.
-The framework is based on comparing \onl to a carefully chosen offline benchmark.
-The (often intuitive) optimization problem that guides the online algorithm is an outcome of two approximation steps: (i) an approximation for \off's value function and (ii) a projection thereof to \onl's smaller information set that produces the optimization problem guiding the online algorithm.
-The {\em translation} (or interpretation) of the solution to this optimization problem into actions is strongly grounded in \off's approximate value function.
+The framework is based on using a carefully chosen offline benchmark, that guides the online algorithm.
+The regret bounds then follow from our use of Bellman Inequalities and a useful distinction between Bellman Loss and Information Loss.

-The regret bounds follow from our use of Bellman Inequalities and a useful distinction between Bellman Loss and Information Loss. \longversion{ As is often the case in approximate dynamic programming, the identification of a function $\varphi$ satisfying the Bellman Inequalities requires some ad-hoc creativity but, as our example illustrate, is often rather intuitive.
+As is often the case in approximate dynamic programming, the identification of a function $\varphi$ satisfying the Bellman Inequalities requires some ad-hoc creativity but, as our example illustrate, is often rather intuitive.
 In \cref{sec:howto} we provide sufficient conditions, applicable to cases where $\varphi$ has a natural linear representation, to verify the Bellman inequalities.
 These conditions are intuitive and likely to hold for a variety of resource allocation problems.
-Importantly, once such a function is identified, \rabbi provides a way of obtaining online policies from $\varphi$ and mathematical results that produce upper bound on (i) the offline approximation gap and (ii) the online optimality gap. }
+Importantly, once such a function is identified, our \rabbi framework provides a way of obtaining online policies from $\varphi$, and corresponding regret bounds.

-The \oknap with probing is an instance of the larger family of two-stage decision problems wherein there is an inherent trade-off between refined information and the cost of obtaining it. \oknap with pricing is a well-studied problem and it is representative of settings where rewards and transitions are random.
-Our solution to the \oknap with learning showcases a separation of the underlying combinatorial problem from the parameter estimation problem.
+We illustrate our framework on three settings.
+First we consider online probing, which serves as an instance of a larger family of two-stage decision problems, wherein there is an inherent trade-off between getting refined information, and the cost of obtaining it.
+Next we consider dynamic pricing, which is a well-studied problem, and is representative of settings where rewards and transitions are random.
+Finally, our study of online contextual bandits with knapsacks showcases a separation of the underlying combinatorial problem from the parameter estimation problem.

-\longversion{It is our hope that this structured framework will be useful in developing online algorithms for other problems, whether these are extensions of those we studied here or completely different.
-In our pricing model, for example, we focus on the one dimensional case (there is inventory of one product).
-We conjecture that the more general model where a purchase consumes units of multiple products (i.e. components) can be solved using our framework and generate similarly constant-regret guarantees.}
+It is our hope that this structured framework will be useful in developing online algorithms for other problems, whether these are extensions of those we studied here or completely different.